Banner

 Children in Attendance

 Our conference spaces are not child friendly.
+This is an adult environment that may not be suitable for children.
 We try to make this experience as intentional as possible for our community members.
-There is exceptions for breast-feeding children.

 ***On Advocacy Day, you are more than welcome to bring your children.